-- Affirmatively Furthering Fair Housing (AFFH): Housing Kitsap will take meaningful actions to overcome patterns of segregation and foster inclusive communities, consistent with HUD's and the Washington State Department of Commerce's AFFH obligations. - Limited English Proficiency (LEP): In accordance with USDA-RD and HOME program guidance, Housing Kitsap will provide meaningful access to persons with limited English proficiency through translation, interpretation, and outreach strategies. - No Discrimination Based on Perceived Group Membership: Housing Kitsap shall not deny admission to otherwise eligible applicants based on assumptions, stereotypes, or generalized beliefs about any group (e.g., unmarried parents, student households, etc.). - Fair and Consistent Application: Units will be offered strictly in accordance with this Tenant Selection and Continued Occupancy Plan.
-No applicant shall receive preferential treatment for personal or political reasons.
+- Affirmatively Furthering Fair Housing (AFFH): Housing Kitsap actively promotes inclusive and equitable housing practices.
+Where applicable, it takes meaningful actions to address patterns of segregation and foster diverse communities, consistent with HUD's AFFH principles. - Limited English Proficiency (LEP): Housing Kitsap ensures meaningful access for applicants and residents with limited English proficiency.
+Services such as translation, interpretation, and multilingual outreach are provided to ensure clear communication and equitable treatment. - No Discrimination Based on Perceived Group Membership: Housing Kitsap shall not deny admission to otherwise eligible applicants based on assumptions, stereotypes, or generalized beliefs about any group (e.g., unmarried parents, student households, etc.). - Fair and Consistent Application:

+All tenant selection and occupancy decisions are made strictly in accordance with this Tenant Selection and Continued Occupancy Plan (TSCOP).
+No applicant or resident shall receive preferential or adverse treatment based on personal relationships, political connections, or any other non-merit-based factor.